 This week, Mad Dog 2020 Casting are shining the spotlight on sustainability within the industry.
 We are delighted to be supporting this year’s BAFTA Guru Live session Climate Crisis to Climate Action on Screen.
-The live, free Q&A masterclass will take place on Monday 23rd November.
+The free, sustainability masterclass will take place on Monday 23rd November.

 BAFTA Guru Live 2020

 BAFTA’s annual Guru Live will be turning virtual this year, in a series of Zoom webinars available free to the public.
 Guru Live is a must-watch for those getting started in the industry, showcasing exclusive events with creatives working on the biggest and best UK productions.
 This year’s sustainability-focused session: Climate Crisis to Climate Action on Screen is a live Q&A with Lisa Holdsworth (writer, A Discovery of Witches, Call the Midwife) and Aaron Matthews (Head of industry Sustainability, Albert).
-The 5 pm session will discuss the more sustainable steps we can take in the industry and how to bring the planet into our scripts in an authentic way.
+In addition, the 5 pm session will discuss the sustainable steps the industry can take and how to bring the planet into today’s entertainment.